tbdsux/tbdsux/README.md

 ### Hi there 👋

+I am a student and is currently exploring the programming world.

+I code but I have no money, so I rely on free services.

 <!--
 **TheBoringDude/TheBoringDude** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.